juhanikat/ohtuminiprojekti/README.md

 ### Installation

-Install the dependencies by running the following command in terminal:
+Install the dependencies by running the following command in the terminal:
 ```bash
 poetry install
 ```

 ### Running the Program
-Run the program with command:
+Run the program with the command:

 ```bash
 poetry run python3 src/index.py